Updated May 30th, 2018.

-Nowadays, the town is popular with tourists and is a well-established stop-off on the ‘South East Asia Backpacker Trail’.
-Remarkably, it has even turned into a bit of a Mecca for fashion-conscious flashpackers!
-Well, where else can you get a tailor made suit, a dress and a pair of handmade flip flops for under $50?!
+Nowadays, the town is very popular with tourists, particularly Chinese tourists, and is a well-established stop-off on the ‘South East Asia Backpacker Trail’.
+Due to its history as a trading port, the city has become famous as a place to get some new clobber.
+Well, where else can you get a tailor-made suit, a dress and a pair of handmade flip flops for under $50 US?

 Things to do in Hoi An: